deeperdolphin/papers/EGCG.md

 3. **Interactions**: Their interactions might be governed by a yet unknown type of symmetry or dynamics that gives rise to the gravitational force.
 4. **Quantum Numbers**: Preons may possess unique quantum numbers that differentiate them from known particles and govern their interactions.

 Further theoretical and experimental work is needed to constrain and define these properties more precisely.
+In particular, it will be crucial to identify the symmetry that governs preon interactions and how it leads to the confinement of preons, analogous to color confinement in QCD.

 ## 4. Experimental Predictions and Implications